offmywave011/masterconcrete/Using-EditPolygonImageView.md

 `EditPolygonImageView` is available with the SDK Package 1.
 To get started with it, you have to undertake a few steps.

-First.
-Add it to your layout:
+First: Add it to your layout:

     <net.doo.snap.ui.EditPolygonImageView
             android:layout_width="match_parent"